Charilaos & Kristin

 When should I book my flights and accommodations?

-Flights can be booked a bit closer to the date, though it’s worth keeping an eye on fares toward the end of 2025 for the best options.
+Flights can be booked closer to your travel date, but we suggest starting to track prices toward the end of 2025 to secure the best fares.

 When should I RSVP?